jarviscanada/jarvis_data_eng_CatalinaGalan/springboot/README.md

 ![trading_app_architecture_diagram]()

-The Trading App consists of a **Controller Layer** which handles HTTP Requests, a **Service Layer** which handles the business logic, and a **Repository Layer** (or Data Access Layer) which persists and retrieves data from a PostgreSQL database.
+The Trading App is built in Spring Boot, following the Spring Boot 3-tiered architecture.
+This modular architecture pattern organizes the app into 3 layers: a **Controller Layer** which handles HTTP Requests, a **Service Layer** which handles the business logic, and a **Repository/DAO Layer** which persists and retrieves data from a PostgreSQL database.

-This is a REST API application, therefor The Controller Layer returns JSON to the client (instead of HTML.)
+The Spring Boot framework provides an embedded Tomcat web servlet, simplifying deployment by reducing configuration and improving the app's portability.
+It also provides _IoC_ (Inversion of Control) and supports _Dependency Injection_, handling the instantiation, configuration and lifecycle of objects and allowing for rich interdependencies between these objects.
+Configuration metadata for the Spring IoC container is provided via annotations and a simple application.properties file.

 * #### Springboot:
 * #### Controller Layer:
+  Also called the Presentation Layer, this layer consists of all the app's controllers, which define the endpoints of the REST API and handle HTTP requests.
+It receives the requests and communicates with the Service Layer to retrieve or manipulate data.
+Because this is a REST API application, The Controller Layer returns JSON to the client (instead of HTML.)
 * #### Service Layer:
+   Also called the Business Layer, this layer handles all the business logic of the app, communicating with the Repository Layer to access data.
+It is the intermediary between Controllers and Repositories, thus ensuring separation of concerns.
 * #### Repository Layer:
+   Also named Data Access layer, this is the layer that interacts with the PostgreSQL database (in this case) to persist and retrieve information upon the request from the Service Layer.
+In the Trading App it consists mainly of interfaces that extend the JpaRepository interface.
 * #### PSQL:
+   PostgreSQL is an open-source relational database used in this application via a docker container.
 * #### Alpha Vantage API:
+   Alpha Vantage is a financial market data provider.
+The Trading App uses its API for retrieving real world Quotes information.

 ## REST API Usage